-The employee has the right to be accompanied to the disciplinary hearing by another employee, a recognised trade union representative or an official employed by the recognised trade union or a friend or family member.
+The employee has the right to be accompanied to the disciplinary hearing by another employee, a friend or family member.

 When lodging the appeal, an employee must state:

 - The grounds of the appeal; and - Whether he/she is appealing against the findings that he/she has committed the alleged act or acts of misconduct, or against the level of disciplinary sanction imposed.